Tuesday,

 10:45 – 11:25

-Round table: From the Theoretical Microbiome to Practice
+Roundtable: From the Microbiome: Theory to Practice

-• Irene Ortiz (President of the Spanish Society of Soil Science (SECS)
+Moderated by: Irene Ortiz (President of the Spanish Society of Soil Science (SECS)

 Coffee